azsk/ADOScanner/README.md

-# ADOScanner
+# Security Scanner for Azure DevOps (ADO)
-Source code repository for ADO Security Scanner.
+Welcome to the source code repository for ADO Security Scanner.